unadlib/usm/README.md

 ### Decorators

 `usm` provides different kinds of decorators:
-- state` to wrap a variable with a state, and decorator -`@action` is used to wrap a function that changes state (the last parameter passed in by the function is always the current state object).
+- `@state` to wrap a variable with a state, and decorator
+- `@action` is used to wrap a function that changes state (the last parameter passed in by the function is always the current state object).
--`@computed` is used in state `computed`, and it must be an compute function array.
+- `@computed` is used in state `computed`, and it must be an compute function array.

 ```js
 class Shop extends Module {